Saudi Arabia's clerics condemn IS but preach intolerance

 The militants, in turn, often cite Wahhabi clerics from the 18th and 19th century, but they regard their modern successors as tools of the Saudi government, which they have vowed to topple with the slogan “kadimoun” or “we are coming”.

-“The jihadis stopped citing senior mainstream Saudi clerics many years ago,” said Thomas Hegghammer, a research fellow at the Norwegian Defense Research Establishment and author of Jihad in Saudi Arabia.
+“The jihadis stopped citing senior mainstream Saudi clerics many years ago,” said Thomas Hegghammer, a research fellow at the Norwegian Defence Research Establishment and author of Jihad in Saudi Arabia.

 Even the few Saudi clerics who once supported al Qaeda, and are now in prison in the kingdom, are shunned by IS because of its own rift with the older militant group, he said.